EIP-8009-Proxy-Clear-Signing/eip-8009-contracts/README.md

 - Minimize number of balance checks
 - Use transfer mode when possible (cheaper than approve)

-## Audit Status

-🔒 **Security**: This code is currently unaudited.
-Use at your own risk.

-**Recommended audits**:
-- [ ] Formal verification of balance validation logic
-- [ ] Reentrancy attack testing
-- [ ] Permit signature replay protection
-- [ ] Gas optimization review

-## Learn more

-The guides in the [documentation site](https://eip-xxxx-doc.ilya-kubariev.workers.dev/docs/intro) will teach about different concepts, and how to use the related contracts that EIP-8009 provides.

 ## Contribute

 EIP-8009 Contracts exists thanks to its contributors.
 There are many ways you can participate and help build high quality software: